icssc/fellowship/docs/syllabus.md

 ## <u>Course Content</u>

-Each unit will contain a pre-recorded video, external resources, and your assignment(s) for the week.
+Each unit will contain a pre-recorded video, external resources, and your assignment(s).
 You can look through this material at your own pace at a time that is convenient for your schedule.

 ### Assignments